overturetool/overture/code/readme.txt

 This directory contains the main components of the Overture tool set.

-o the Overture Standard Library (used for all Java source code that is generated with VDMTools) can be found in:
+o the Overture Standard Library (used for all Java source code that is generated with VDMTools version 8.2b 090316 or later) can be found in:
 	./stdlib

 o the Overture Abstract Syntax library and visitors can be found in: